Berlin: conference on the rise of online hate and conspiracy theories

 There is an increasing number of instances of online hate speech and conspiracy theories.
 What is the reason for this?
 Who are the victims?
 Does online hate speech give rise to real violence against particular groups?
 What dangers do conspiracy theories pose?
 Does this have an impact on the public perception of journalism and are the media currently experiencing a crisis of trust?
 Should politicians be coming up with counter-measures?

-Speakers will include Caren Marks, State Secretary at the German Federal Ministry for Family Affairs, Senior Citizens, Women and Youth; Gerd Billen, State Secretary at the German Federal Ministry of Justice and Consumer Protection; Frank Schwabe (Germany, SOC), Vice-Chair of the German delegation to PACE; Gabriela Heinrich (Germany, SOC), the initiator of the conference; and other members of the Bundestag.
+Speakers included Caren Marks, State Secretary at the German Federal Ministry for Family Affairs, Senior Citizens, Women and Youth; Gerd Billen, State Secretary at the German Federal Ministry of Justice and Consumer Protection; Frank Schwabe (Germany, SOC), Vice-Chair of the German delegation to PACE; Gabriela Heinrich (Germany, SOC), the initiator of the conference; and other members of the Bundestag.